 Strength training is the pillar of any endurance sport, giving you the power to push through, which is why these ankle strengthening exercises for runners will change your running performance for the better!

 With the feet and ankles being absolutely vital for running, it’s so important to keep them strong to avoid injuries.
 Especially for long-distance runners, where the terrain might be subject to rocks and twigs ready to trip your up at any given moment.

 There is absolutely nothing worse than pushing yourself to the max on a long run and suddenly your ankle gives out from underneath you.
 Disaster!
 The dreaded twisted ankle ruining your journey and possibly holding you back from running again for a little while.

 But don’t worry, follow these easy techniques and you’ll never have to face this agony again.
 The best ankle strengthening exercises you can do will combine balance with strength training, therefore providing more support and reducing the possibility of injury.

 Foot and ankle strengthening exercises for runners that will change your life:

-Foam roll your soleus muscle.
-Place your Pulseroll vibrating peanut ball just under your ankle where it meets the calf.
+- Foam roll your soleus muscle.
+Place your Pulseroll vibrating peanut roller just under your ankle where it meets the calf.
 Put one foot over the other and apply pressure to let the vibrations work their magic.
 You can gently roll back and forth.

 So what is the best foam roller?
 Try out the Pulseroll vibrating foam rollers to help warm up before a long run, and cool down the muscles afterwards.
 Focus specifically on the calves, hamstrings and feet.